azurepwq/azurepwq/DEVELOPMENT.md

 1. **Connection Refused**: Make sure Jekyll is running with LiveReload enabled (`--livereload`).
 2. **CSP Errors**: Check that the Content Security Policy includes the WebSocket endpoints.
 3. **HTTPS Sites**: If using HTTPS locally, LiveReload must use secure WebSockets (`wss://`).
-4. **Port Conflicts**: LiveReload uses port 35729 by default.
-Ensure this port is available.
+4. **Port Conflicts**: LiveReload uses port 35730 in this project.
+If you see "port is in use" errors, you can change the port in `package.json` and update the other files accordingly.
 5. **Connection Reset Errors**: If you see `Errno::ECONNRESET: Connection reset by peer` errors, this is often normal when browser tabs are closed or refreshed.
 These errors don't affect site functionality.
+6. **Multiple Jekyll Servers**: Ensure you don't have multiple Jekyll instances running simultaneously, as they may conflict with each other.

 ### Debugging Script